Eastern Sonoma County Tour Itinerary

 Restaurant Suggestion: Schellville Grill

-For a casual change of pace, try lunch, or dinner at the Schellville Grill (22900 Broadway, Sonoma, 707-996-5151).
+For a casual change of pace, try the Schellville Grill (22900 Broadway, Sonoma, 707-996-5151).
 This California-style roadhouse serves Austin-style barbecue and Tuscan-influenced Wine Country fare.
 It's a laid-back, local restaurant with a large outdoor seating area, located south of the town of Sonoma, at the intersection of Highways 12 and 121.

 Updated by Sonoma Insider Patricia Lynn Henley.